anOsuPlayer/Moona/GUIDE.md

 They're planned to remain simple: no though concepts to keep in mind, just a simple method which can improve quite a lot of quality of life aspects.
 On the final note, as always, the best way to understand this simple (yet useful) feature by is giving it a try.

 #### How To Use Them? ✏️
-If you were to create serials of your own, remember to *never* decide the ID of a serial as a default value: use the *[Moona.GenerateID()](https://github.com/anOsuPlayer/Moona/wiki/Moona) method* in order to avoid making a mess.
+If you were to create serials of your own, remember to *never* decide the ID of a serial as a default value: use the *[Moona.GenerateID()](https://github.com/anOsuPlayer/Moona/wiki/Moona) method* inside of the type's constructor to declare a field: this will make so that the ID will be different for each object, but it will not change during time.

 For the rest, it's all fairly simple: use the *.id() method* to obtain the ID of a Serial and, via the Moona Class, recall one by *calling its ID* (visit the [Wiki](https://github.com/anOsuPlayer/Moona/wiki/Moona) to find out some nice method to do this stuff).